 The work on cultural evolution applies, an idealised version of, the theory of evolution to culture.
 Culture is taken here as an intellectual artifact shared among a society.
 Cultural evolution experiments typically observe a society of agents evolving their culture through a precisely defined protocol.
 They perform repeatedly and randomly a task, called game, and their evolution is monitored.
 This protocol aims to experimentally discover the common state that agents may reach and its features.
-Luc Steels and colleagues have applied it convincingly to the particular artifact of natural language [9].
+Luc Steels and colleagues have applied it convincingly to the particular artifact of natural language [11].

 We aim at applying it to knowledge representation and at investigating some of its properties.
 A general motivation for this is that it is a plausible model of knowledge transmission.
-In ontology matching, it would help overcoming the limitations of current ontology matchers by having alignments evolving through their use, increasing the robustness of alignments by making them evolve if the environment evolves.
+In ontology matching, it would help overcoming the limitations of current ontology matchers by having alignments evolving through their use [2], increasing the robustness of alignments by making them evolve if the environment evolves.

 In this paper, we report our very first experiments in that direction.
-They consider alignments between ontologies as a cultural artifact that agents may repair while trying to communicate.
+They consider alignments between ontologies as a cultural artifact shared among agents.
+In the following, we call cultural repair the action of agents repairing these alignments while trying to communicate.
 We hypothesise that it is possible to perform meaningful ontology repair with agents acting locally.
-The experiments reported here aims at showing that, starting from a random set of ontology alignments, agents can, through a very simple and distributed mechanism, reach a state where (a) communication is always successful, (b) alignments are coherent, and (c) F-measure has been increased.
+The experiments reported here aims at showing that, starting from a random set of ontology alignments, agents can, through a very simple and distributed mechanism, reach a state where (a) communication is always successful, (b) alignments are coherent, and (c) their quality, as measured by F-measure, has increased.
 We also compare the obtained result to those of state-of-the-art repair systems.